 Chelsea Cafe is a little coffee shop in the Chelsea Village which offers a few vegan options on their menu.
 These include a lentil, basil pesto and avocado open sandwich that is served all day, and a lentil and roast vegetable salad wrap (without feta).

 Mugg n Bean have a few specially marked vegan items on their menus.
-Apart from asking for Smashed avo on toast, for breakfast they offer a power breakfast bowl option of pineapple, banana and coconut smoothie bowl.
-For lunch they have a coconut, carrot and ginger soup served with a toasted knotted bun.
-Furthermore they have salads that can be veganised the usual way.
+They have Avo and rainbow slaw toast for breakfast.
+For lunch they have a coconut, carrot and ginger soup served with toasted ciabatta.
+Furthermore they have many salads that can be veganised the usual way.

 (Patiently waiting for the plant-based milks to arrive as an option with coffee and tea).